Skip to main content

 - **options**:

-- **forkedWorkflowId**: The workflow ID for the newly forked workflow (if not provided, generate a UUID)
+- **forkedWorkflowId**: Workflow ID for the forked workflow (UUID if not provided)

-- **applicationVersion**: The application version for the forked workflow (inherited from the original if not provided)
+- **applicationVersion**: App version for the forked workflow (inherited if not provided)

 ## Configuring DBOS